ctnssc/Proiect-Practic-Testare-Manuala/README.md

                   - Regression testing have been ran and no major bugs detected
                   - All business requirements have been covered by test cases
                   - All business requirements have been met
+                  - The evaluated levels of reliability, performance efficiency, usability, security, and other relevant quality characteristics are sufficient

 - **Risks detected**